Paige Bueckers's Success and Achievements in Timeline

 In August 2019, Paige Bueckers was named AAU Player of the Year by Prep Girls Hoops.

-On December 10, 2019, Paige Bueckers was honored as the USA Basketball Female Athlete of the Year for her achievements and contributions to the sport.
+On December 10, 2019, Paige Bueckers was honored as the USA Basketball Female Athlete of the Year, recognizing her outstanding achievements and contributions to the sport.

 2019: FIBA Under-19 World Cup MVP and USA Basketball Female Athlete of the Year

-In 2019, Paige Bueckers won a gold medal at the FIBA Under-19 World Cup, where she was named Most Valuable Player.
-She was also recognized as USA Basketball Female Athlete of the Year in 2019.
+In 2019, Paige Bueckers won a gold medal at the FIBA Under-19 World Cup and was named Most Valuable Player.
+She was also recognized as USA Basketball Female Athlete of the Year.

-In 2020, Bueckers was a five-star recruit and ranked the number one player in the 2020 class by ESPN.
+In 2020, Paige Bueckers was ranked the number one player in her class by ESPN.

 July 2021: Best Female College Athlete ESPY Award